-This is the list of articles on Paul’s letter to the Galatians.
-These articles discuss the letter section by section, but also include some transversal subjects.
-The letter to the Galatians is important to understand the power struggle between Paul and the Judaising Jewish Christians in Jerusalem early on in the existence of the church.
+The letter to the Galatians is important because it describes the struggle between Paul and the Judaising Jewish Christians early on in the existence of the church.

-1:6-9 – The Galatians accepting a very dangerous distortion of the gospel.
+The Galatians accepted a very dangerous distortion of the gospel.

 Jewish Christians took a distorted gospel to Galatia.
 Their goal was to convert Gentile Christians to Judaism.
 They argued that man is justified by the works of the Law.

 The Galatians received the Spirit and miracles without the works of the Law but now they want to continue in their own power.

 Abraham believed God, and it was reckoned to him as righteousness.
 Therefore, those who believe are sons of Abraham; not his physical descendants.

 No one is justified before God by the Law because no one is able to fully comply with the law.
 People that seek to be justified by the Law remain under the curse.

 Jesus Christ is Abraham’s true Seed.
 As such, He inherited the Covenant promises.
 The Law was for Israel but the Covenant was for all God’s people.